desktop/desktop/docs/process/testing.md

   - [ ] Any changed files appear in the list, with respective +/•/- sign; with arrow keys enabled
     - [ ] User can check none, or check one or more files to commit; list is scrollable
       - [ ] User can select one or more lines to commit; diff is scrollable
-      - [ ] Right-clicking any file allows user to discard the file; pending confirmation dialogue
+      - [ ] Right-clicking any file show menu with options
+        - [ ] User can discard the file; pending confirmation dialogue
+        - [ ] User to ignore single or all files, show in Finder/Explorer, or reveal in external editor
   - [ ] Panes can be resized horizontally, and contents resize to take the full width
     - [ ] Quitting Desktop and relaunching remembers sizes